Integration with the NVIDIA stereo driver

 Instructions for installing games Installation & Known Issues

+The information in the article was rechecked in the summer of 2026, and the method worked on older graphics cards.
 That's the end of the story.
 For more information about adapting games read the dedicated forums.
 Have fun playing!